salehjoseph/mycsharpjjourney24/README.md

 I am an aspiring developer learning C# to enhance my programming skills.
 This repository serves as a place to document my journey and showcase the projects and exercises I complete along the way.
 Feedback and contributions are welcome!

 ## Projects
--Allprojeects will be beginner friendly.
+-All projeects will be beginner friendly.

 ## Exercises
 -https://github.com/salehjoseph/mycsharpjjourney24/commit/4569304bc79525f6c95d8bffddf4c229dccd8afe